OpenPkg7/Systems/README.md

 # Systems
-System in C or others languages of programing
+System in BashScript or others languages of programing